Programs in metro Denver, northern Colorado, and southern Colorado

 - Formulate an individual career plan that promotes a life-long commitment to professional nursing.

-- Graduated from a nursing program that is accredited by a U.S. Department of Education recognized nursing accrediting agency (e.g., ACEN or CCNE) or authorized regulatory body (e.g., a state board of nursing).
-A Bachelor’s in Nursing is preferred, but candidates with an Associate’s Degree in Nursing will also be considered.
-ADN graduates who are hired for our program are required to obtain a BSN within 2 years of their hire date.
+- Graduated with a Bachelor’s or Associates degree from a nursing program that is accredited by a U.S. Department of Education recognized nursing accrediting agency (e.g., ACEN or CCNE) or authorized regulatory body (e.g., a state board of nursing).
+Associate degree nurse graduates who are hired for our program are required to obtain a BSN within 3 years of their hire date.

 - Must have graduated from an accredited nursing program within the past twelve months of a cohort start date.

-- See FAQ tab below if seeking an Exemption Submission application
+- See FAQ below if seeking an Exemption Submission application

-- Must be seeking first nursing role since graduation.
+- Must be seeking first RN nursing role since graduation.

-- See FAQ tab below if seeking an Exemption Submission application
+- See FAQ below if seeking an Exemption Submission application

-- In order to be considered for a graduate nurse position in ANY area of Critical Care (ICUs, Neonatal ICU, and/or the Emergency Department) a candidate must have previous paid experience (CNA, ACP, nurse intern, EMT, etc.) or a “non-paid” position (Senior Practicum, externship, etc.) in ANY area of Critical Care.
+- To be considered for a new graduate nurse position in ANY area of Critical Care (ICUs, Neonatal ICU, and/or the Emergency Department) a candidate must have previous paid experience (CNA, ACP, nurse intern, EMT, etc.) or a “non-paid” position (Senior Practicum, externship, etc.) in ANY area of Critical Care.

 - Applications will be reviewed by a nurse residency program recruiter.